jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-For ssh is what we will need for the final step: we need to log in to the machine for which the wait condition failed and examine its cloud init log:
+The final step happens on the machine behind the floating IP machine we SSHed to.

+We need to examine its cloud-init log:

 -->